FlamJamCamCode/Crucible/foundations/24 nss.md

 ### 14.1 The 0 to 1 Scale

-NSS recognizes a gradient from full automation to irreducible humanity:
+NSS discovers to which degree different domains or "all things considered" context gradients from full automation to irreducible humanity; and which degree dominates when:

 **0 - Full Automation** (AI Dominates):
 - Packet routing optimization